Deep Learning for Deepfakes Creation and Detection: A Survey: Deepfake Detection

-Recently, Hsu et al. \cite{Hsu2019} introduced a two-phase deep learning method for detection of deepfake images.
+Hsu et al. \cite{Hsu2019} introduced a two-phase deep learning method for detection of deepfake images.
 The first phase is a feature extractor based on the common fake feature network (CFFN) where the Siamese network architecture presented in \cite{Chopra2005} is used.
-The CFFN encompasses several dense units with each unit including different numbers of dense blocks \cite{Huang2017} to improve the representative capability for the fake images.
-The number of dense units is three or five depending on the validation data being face or general images, and the number of channels in each unit is varied up to a few hundreds.
-Discriminative features between the fake and real images, i.e. pairwise information, are extracted through CFFN learning process.
-These features are then fed into the second phase, which is a small CNN concatenated to the last convolutional layer of CFFN to distinguish deceptive images from genuine.
+The CFFN encompasses several dense units with each unit including different numbers of dense blocks \cite{Huang2017} to improve the representative capability for the input images.
+Discriminative features between the fake and real images are extracted through the CFFN learning process based on the use of pairwise information, which is the label of each pair of two input images.
+If the two images are of the same type, i.e., fake-fake or real-real, the pairwise label is $1$.
+In contrast, if they are of different types, i.e., fake-real, the pairwise label is $0$.
+The CFFN-based discriminative features are then fed to a neural network classifier to distinguish deceptive images from genuine.
 The proposed method is validated for both fake face and fake general image detection.
-On the one hand, the face data set is obtained from CelebA \cite{Liu2015}, containing 10,177 identities and 202,599 aligned face images of various poses and background clutter.
-Five GAN variants are used to generate fake images with size of 64x64, including deep convolutional GAN (DCGAN) \cite{Radford2015}, Wasserstein GAN (WGAN) \cite{Arjovsky2017}, WGAN with gradient penalty (WGAN-GP) \cite{Gulrajani2017}, least squares GAN \cite{Mao2017}, and progressive growth of GAN (PGGAN) \cite{Karras2017}.
+On the one hand, the face dataset is obtained from CelebA \cite{Liu2015}, containing 10,177 identities and 202,599 aligned face images of various poses and background clutter.
+Five GAN variants are used to generate fake images with size of 64x64, including deep convolutional GAN (DCGAN) \cite{Radford2015}, Wasserstein GAN (WGAN) \cite{Arjovsky2017}, WGAN with gradient penalty (WGAN-GP) \cite{Gulrajani2017}, least squares GAN \cite{Mao2017}, and PGGAN \cite{Karras2017}.
 A total of 385,198 training images and 10,000 test images of both real and fake ones are obtained for validating the proposed method.
-On the other hand, the general data set is extracted from the ILSVRC12 \cite{Russakovsky2015}.
+On the other hand, the general dataset is extracted from the ILSVRC12 \cite{Russakovsky2015}.
 The large scale GAN training model for high fidelity natural image synthesis (BIGGAN) \cite{Brock2018}, self-attention GAN \cite{Zhang2018} and spectral normalization GAN \cite{Miyato2018} are used to generate fake images with size of 128x128.
 The training set consists of 600,000 fake and real images whilst the test set includes 10,000 images of both types.
 Experimental results show the superior performance of the proposed method against its competing methods such as those introduced in \cite{Farid2009, Mo2018, Marra2018, Hsu2018}.